Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 There is an exception to these rules: values of [value classes][Value class declaration] are not guaranteed to be reference equal even if they are created by the same constructor invocation as said constructor invocation is explicitly allowed to be inlined by the compiler.
 It is thus highly discouraged to compare inline classes by reference.

-For special values created without explicit constructor calls, notably, constant literals and constant expressions composed of those literals, and for values of inline classes, the following holds:
+For special values created without explicit constructor calls, notably, [constant literals][Constant literals] and [constant expressions][Constant expressions] composed of those literals, and for values of inline classes, the following holds:

 - If these values are [non-equal by value][Value equality expressions], they are also non-equal by reference;
 - Any instance of the null reference `null` is equal by reference to any other